nicoaugereau/AlexaAWSLambdaJeedom/README.md

 **Usage**
 -------------
-Invoke the skill:
+Invoke the skill (skill name : Devialet):
-Scenario example:
+- "Alexa open Devialet"
-- "Alexa ask Devialet to start scenario 4"
+- or "Alexa ask devialet to turn on the lights"

 Command examples:
 - Tell Alexa "Alexa open Devialet" (Devialet is the skill invocation name) and tell "turn on the light of the kitchen"